miemiy/Devices-docs/surface/surface-diagnostic-toolkit-business.md

 ### Collecting logs and saving package page

 You can select to run a wide range of logs across applications, drivers, hardware, and the operating system.
-Select the appropriate area and select from the menu of available logs.
+Select the appropriate area, and select from the menu of available logs.
 You can then save the package to a software distribution point or equivalent location that users can access.

 ![Select log options.](images/sdt-7.png)<br/>
 *Figure 7.
 Log option and save package*